laradock/laradock/DOCUMENTATION/_settings/content/documentation/index.md

 <br>
 <a name="Speed-MacOS"></a>
 ## Improve speed on MacOS

 Sharing code into Docker containers with osxfs have very poor performance compared to Linux.
-You can get around this issue by using NFS to share your files betwen your host and your container.

-> How to share files using NFS (d4m-nfs)
+Likely there are some workarounds:

+### Workaround A: using dinghy

+[Dinghy](https://github.com/codekitchen/dinghy) creates its own VM using docker-machine, it will not modify your existing docker-machine VMs.

+Quick Setup giude, (we recommend you check their docs)

+1) `brew tap codekitchen/dinghy`

+2) `brew install dinghy`

+3) `dinghy create --provider virtualbox` (must have virtualbox installed, but they support other providers if you prefer)

+4) after the above command is done it will display some env variables, copy them to the bash profile or zsh or.. (this will instruct docker to use the server running inside the VM)

+5) `docker-compose up ...`

+### Workaround B: using d4m-nfs

-[d4m-nfs](https://github.com/IFSight/d4m-nfs) automatically mount NFS volume instead of osxfs one.
+[D4m-nfs](https://github.com/IFSight/d4m-nfs) automatically mount NFS volume instead of osxfs one.

 1) Update the Docker [File Sharing] preferences: